My senior year in high school wasn't all bad. In fact, at times it was pretty fun.

 Mr. Shields grinned when he saw my toolbox, then let me into the lab late that afternoon.
 At the front of the classroom - close to where MadMan usually lectured - was a ventilation duct.
 Next to the grate covering the duct was a intercom speaker connected to the front office.

 I removed the grate, set the switch, then placed the box deep inside the duct.
 Perfect.
 With the grate replaced you couldn’t see a thing.
 Then I strung the pull wire along the ceiling and to the back of the room.

 The next day we came into class and sat down to take a short quiz.
 “Silence!!” demanded MadMan as we dropped our books on the lab benches.
-Remember my friend Jeff from the front story?
+Remember my friend Jeff from an earlier story?
 He was also a volunteer in the lab.
 As the quiz was about to start I showed him the hidden wire.
 Then, (accidentally) he pulled it.

 Blaring from what seemed to be the front office speaker came screams, followed by slow, deliberate, clicking Gestapo footsteps: “Zey are killing zee girl tonight old man ...
 Do you hear zat old man? ...”
 MadMan looked around, glared, and shook his head.
 “Sign zee papers old man!!”

 Audio track from Cheech & Chong's album Up in Smoke.

 As the tape continued playing, MadMan became more agitated, convinced it was coming from the front office intercom.
 Ever seen a 5’, rather rotund man with a long beard and wild, slicked back hair looking as if he was getting ready to be abducted by aliens?
 We did.